Taunton: History

-The town lacked a charter of incorporation until 1627.
-This was renewed in 1677, but lapsed in 1792 due to vacancies in the corporate body, and was not reincorporated until 1877.
 The medieval fairs and markets (a weekly market remains) were celebrated for the sale of woollen cloth called "Tauntons" made in the town.
 On the decline of the woollen industry in the west of England, silk-weaving was introduced at the end of the 18th century.

 In 1839 the Grand Western Canal reached Taunton, aiding southward trade, which was enhanced by the arrival of the railway in 1842.

 A permanent military presence came to Jellalabad Barracks in 1881.